 4. Have Realistic Expectation

 Once you chose a tipster have the right mind set.
-With other words have realistic expectations.
+With other words have realistic expectations that will keep you focused and calm.
 For example, if you are planning to make 30 points profit over the season, do not expect to make them in the first month.
-Do not expect to become millionaire from 1 tipster or overnight, remember they are human beings and they will be losing on a regular basis.
-What does matter is whether you have made money at the end of the season.
+Avoid having a mind set that makes you think you can become a millionaire from following 1 tipster.
+The truth is that you will not get get rich quickly and i guarantee you that it will not happen overnight.
+Remember tipster are human beings and they will be losing bets on a regular basis.
+You should not care whether they have won today, yesterday or tomorrow what it really matters is to be advised to place value bets.
+We have explained in details the concept of value betting and why it is crucial to making money form sports betting!

 5. Be ready to lose

 Accept the idea that you will be losing.
-Do not think that the tipster you are following will achieve a hit rate of 80%.
-This rarely happens.
-Even if happens it will be for a very short term and you should not get emotionally affected by long winning or losing runs.
-Something I advise you is to read more about the correlation between hit rate and odds, that will help you to quickly identify which tipsters are scammers and which ones are worth following
+Do not think that the tipster you are following will achieve a hit rate of 80%( that can only be promised by fake tipsters).
+Even if it happens will be for a very short period of time and you should not get emotionally affected by long winning or losing runs.
+Something I would recommend you is to read more about the correlation between hit rate and odds!
+A topic that will increase your generic betting IQ and it will also allow you to better judge which tipsters are potential scammers and which are worth following